technomancy/bussard/readme.md

 laser, as explained on the laser's manual page.

 From there it's off to find an asteroid to mine, and then the galaxy is yours to explore.
+To jump to another system, find a portal and press `ctrl-space` when you are within range.
 You'll want to check out the ship's manual with `man()` at some point though.

 Recommended soundtrack:
 [Contingency](http://music.biggiantcircles.com/album/contingency) by